MicrosoftDocs/azure-docs/articles/iot-hub/cli-cli-schedule-jobs.md

 ---
 title: Schedule jobs with Azure IoT Hub (Azure CLI) | Microsoft Docs
-description: How to schedule an Azure IoT Hub job to invoke a direct method on multiple devices.
-You use the Azure IoT SDKs for Node.js to implement the simulated device apps and a service app to run the job.
+description: How to schedule an Azure IoT Hub job to invoke a direct method and update device twin properties.
+You use the Azure CLI to simulate a device and schedule jobs for that simulated device.
 author: kgremban

 ms.author: kgremban